BlueOrganizationScriptTools/BlueSyncXUnited/README.md

 ## BlueSyncXUnited
-BlueSyncXUnited is a Bash With High Security it is assigned to lighten BlueSyncXFilesq
+BlueSyncXUnited is a Bash With High Security it is assigned to lighten BlueSyncXFiles

-## Warning Dont Download This Files Outside BlueSyncXInstalled Or Error'!
+## Warning Dont Download This Files Outside BlueSyncXInstalled Or Error!